 The method used in a deadly attack in New York City on Oct.
 31 points to a rising adherence to Islamic State-approved terrorism tactics.
 Sayfullo Saipov, 29, drove a rented U-Haul pickup truck into a pedestrian and bike path in Lower Manhattan, killing eight people and injuring 11.
 Experts called it the deadliest terror attack on the city since 9/11.
 A police officer shot him at the scene and took him into custody.
-While information is still emerging, officials can point to one disturbing fact.
+As we look to the future, officials can point to one disturbing fact about this incident.

 The lone wolf attacker pledged allegiance to ISIS